Add To Favorites

 Use Crayola® Model Magic to create a miniature winter scene inside a plastic cup.

-Talk with your classmates about winter weather and changes you see in nature in temperate climates or in your area.
-Which birds do you see in winter?
+Conduct a class discussion with students about winter weather and the changes they see in nature, in temperate climates, or the area.
+Which birds do they see in winter?
 What is the weather like?
 What kind of snow makes the best sculptures?
 How do trees look?
-Imagine a wintry scene that you can build in miniature, inside a plastic cup.
+Students imagine a wintry scene that they can build in miniature, inside a plastic cup.

 With Crayola® Colored Pencils, trace around a clear plastic cup turned upside down on cardboard.
 Cut out the circle with Crayola Scissors.

-If your scene has a snowy base, cover the cardboard circle with white Crayola Model Magic.
-Using other colors of Model Magic, build a snow sculpture, evergreen trees, cardinals, or any other winter items that will fit inside your cup.
+If the scene has a snowy base, cover the cardboard circle with white Crayola Model Magic.
+Using other colors of Model Magic, build a snow sculpture, evergreen trees, cardinals, or any other winter items that will fit inside the cup.
 Add Crayola Glitter Glue for sparkling snow and ice crystals.
 Dry.